dmkaplan2000/knitrdata/README.md

 ```
 ````

 This will load the CSV data in the chunk into the Rmarkdown R session under the variable name `d`.
+With appropriate options, `data` chunks can handle CSV data with arbitrary delimiters and white-space delimited data, essentially anything for which an appropriate "loader function" exists in R.

 One can achieve the same thing and much more using a chunk containing a binary RDS file: